As the world continues to push through our pandemic era, working from home has become a fact of life.

 Panama’s Remote Worker Visa is valid for nine months, which can be renewed for another nine months.
 It’s not a residency program per se but a visa that gives you the right to stay in Panama for up to 18 months.

-If you decide you would like to remain in Panama permanently before your Remote Worker Visa expires, you can apply to switch your status to one of Panama’s dozen-plus residency programs, including the popular Friendly Nations program.
+If you decide you would like to remain to Panama permanently before your Remote Worker Visa expires, you can apply to switch your status to one of Panama’s dozen-plus residency programs, including the popular Friendly Nations program.

 Note that the Remote Worker Visa program is open to citizens of countries beyond the 50 included on the list for the Friendly Nations visa.